 The Rocky vs. RHOBH courtroom drama is heating up.

-Sylvester Stallone has been ordered to stay away from developer Mohamed Hadid—ex-husband of Yolanda Foster and friend of Lisa Vanderpump of the Real Housewives of Beverly Hills—according to documents filed yesterday in Los Angeles Superior Court.
+Sylvester Stallone has been ordered to stay away from developer Mohamed Hadid—ex-husband of Yolanda Hadid and friend of Lisa Vanderpump of the Real Housewives of Beverly Hills—according to documents filed yesterday in Los Angeles Superior Court.

 The Expendables star sued Hadid last year, alleging fraudulent concealment, breach of oral contract, negligence and disgorgement of compensation.
 Stallone is seeking more than $1 million in damages.